 The Council welcomed the STACFEN report as presented by the Chairman M. Stein (EU-Germany).
-The Council's summary of the Committee's deliberations are presented below.
+The Council was pleased to receive a summary of the Committee's deliberations as presented below.

 2. Summary of the Committee Report

 a) Invited Lecture